bikaylee/Jump-Jump/docs/status.md

 #### Machine Learning Algorithms
 The main algorithm that we used is using tabular Q-learning to train our jumping agent.
-According to the lecture materials, the Q-Learning Algorithm: <br>
+According to the lecture materials, the Q-Learning Algorithm: <br><br>
 $$
 \begin{aligned}
 &Q(S_t, A_t)\leftarrow Q(S_t, A_t) + \alpha[R_{t+1} + \gamma\max_a Q(S_{t+1},a)- Q(s_t, A_t)]